3ofcoins/chef-browser/packaging/rpm/README.md

 chef-browser RPM packaging
 ==========================

-Easy packaging of chef-browser into a RPM.
+Easy packaging of chef-browser into an RPM.
 It handles the needed runtime dependencies and provides a simple start script and base configuration.

 ## Usage